fredbi/go-experiments/go-openapi/json-document.md

   keysIndex map[string]int // lookup index for objects, so Key() finds a key in constant time }

+func (n Node) build(l interface.Lexer, opts documentOptions) []Node {
+  // recursively build nodes
+  // very much like easyjon unmarshaling operates

+  // errors are trapped in the context

+  // Q: do we want to trap only lexing errors in the context? what about higher level errors?
+  // A: nah.
+We need to capture the context systematically, but only when told to do so.
+}

 func (n Node) Key(k string) (Document, bool) // always false if kind != NodeKindObject func (n Node) Elem(i int) (Document, bool) // always false if kind != NodeKindArray